A Complete Bible Study on the Gifts of the Holy Spirit

 The Purpose of Miraculous Gifts After Pentecost

-The gifts of the Holy Spirit, especially those with overt miraculous elements like healing and speaking in tongues, served a unique purpose in the early Church.
-Hebrews 2:3-4 affirms this, saying, “God also bearing witness both with signs and wonders, with various miracles, and gifts of the Holy Spirit, according to His own will.”
-These signs validated the apostles’ message, proving that their teachings were divinely inspired.
+The gifts of the Holy Spirit, especially those with overt miraculous elements like healing and speaking in tongues, served a unique purpose in the early church.
+These signs validated the apostles’ message, confirming that their teachings were divinely inspired.

-Just as Jesus performed miracles to establish His divine identity (John 10:38), the apostles’ miraculous gifts authenticated the new revelation of God through the Church.
+Just as Jesus performed miracles to establish His divine identity, the apostles’ miraculous gifts authenticated the new revelation of God through the church.
 These supernatural manifestations confirmed that the gospel was true and that God’s new covenant was genuine.

 Do the Gifts Still Operate Today?